 Our Covid risk assessment

 We are determined to do all that we can to ensure our school is as safe as possible for our children, their families and carers, our staff, and any visitors who come to school.
 Our risk assessment is based upon the Local Authority guidance and is approved and reviewed by our school Governors.
-Please see below our most recent risk assessment, updated to take into consideration the changes we have put into place for September 2020.
+Please see below our most recent risk assessment.
 This will be constantly under review as we monitor how things are going, and will be changed as needed to ensure we have the best possible practice in place.

-We know that returning to school will cause all sorts of anxieties for children and their parents.
+We know that the pandemic will cause all sorts of anxieties for children and their parents or carers.
 If families have any concerns or questions about how we manage the risk of Covid, they should email the school on email@example.com or telephone on 0113 2853000.
 We will do our best to resolve all worries as quickly as possible.

 Illness and absence